sphinx-doc/sphinx/doc/markup/code.rst

 Includes
 ^^^^^^^^

-.. directive:: .. literalinclude:: filename
+.. rst:directive:: .. literalinclude:: filename

    Longer displays of verbatim text may be included by storing the example text in an external file containing only plain text.
 The file may be included using the